 The place was given over to them in super clean, like-new condition.

-Good thing there were lots of "move in" photos taken.
-The way this young family left the property was disgusting.
 Claims on their security included charges for dumping food, trash and personal debris as well as a cleaning fee, carpet cleaning, and some repairs that were caused by the tenant.
+Many move-in photos were taken, so these photos were used to compare to move-out condition as well as proof to dispel any possible objections by tenants for claims or amounts.

 How to avoid BAD TENANTS??
 There's no 100% surefire way to screen for this.
 And sometimes things happen in life (divorce, medical, job loss etc) that can even make good tenants go BAD.
 We would love it if there was a real way to screen for tenant's pride in where they live, desire to live in pristine conditions, cleanliness or knowledge of how to use a mop and vacuum cleaner.
 It's amazing how tenants aren't embarrassed to leave property this way when they move out.
 But it happens.
 What are the remedies when BAD TENANTS strike?
 You may be able to claim their full or partial security deposit, you can sue them, you can send them to Collections, you can try to negotiate costs and get extra money out of them in lieu of legal/collections actions.